daxio/k8s-lemp/README.md

 ## TODO
 - [x] Add diagram detailing the general structure of the cluster
-- [ ] The `WORDPRESS_DB_PASSWORD` env doesn't work with a `secretKeyRef` and instead needs the password entered in plaintext in the YAML file
-- [ ] Configure PHP to listen on a UNIX socket instead of port 9000 and pass the socket file to the `fastcgi_pass` parameter in NGINX.
-- [ ] Explore a logging solution for cluster pods such as [Logstash](https://www.elastic.co/guide/en/logstash/current/docker.html "Running Logstash on Docker")
 - [ ] High availability
   - [ ] [Ceph distributed storage](https://github.com/ceph/ceph-docker/tree/master/examples/kubernetes "Ceph on Kubernetes")
   - [ ] \(Optional\) HA MySQL via sharding, [clustering](https://thenewstack.io/deploy-highly-available-wordpress-instance-statefulset-kubernetes-1-5/ "Deploy a Highly Available WordPress Instance as a StatefulSet in Kubernetes 1.5"), etc.